Welfare and People Care

 For all people (in service and in retirement) and their families, the Group Integrative Health Fund has been in operation since 2011, ensuring that members receive supplementary health care for the services provided by the National Health Service, in a timely and effective way.

-The Fund, which has more than 210,000 members (employees, pensioners and their families), recognizes benefits through the contracted network or, alternatively, by reimbursing the health expenses incurred directly by the associates.
-In total, it has provided services for around 152 million euro in 2021.
+The Fund, which has more than 246,000 members, after UBI Bank integration, (employees, pensioners and their families), recognizes benefits through the contracted network or, alternatively, by reimbursing the health expenses incurred directly by the associates.
+In total, it has provided services for around 200 million euro in 2022 with self-insurance and with health and LTC coverage.

 Structured in two separate managements, for those who are on duty and in quiescence, it enhances mutuality and intergenerational solidarity, allocating to the management quiescent a percentage of the annual contributions paid by the members on duty provided that their management has closed in on balance.